bixiangpeng/HiSIF-DTA/README.md

       --num_workers: This parameter is an optional value in the Dataloader, and when its value is greater than 0, it enables multiprocessing for data processing.
    ```
-   :bulb: Considering that most baseline models employ five-fold cross-validation on the Human dataset, in order to ensure a fair comparison with them, we have provided an additional training file (`train_for_CPI.py`) specifically for conducting five-fold cross-validation on the Human dataset.
+   :bulb: We provided an additional training file (`training_for_CPI.py`) specifically for conducting five-fold cross-training on the Human dataset.

-   :bulb: Additionally, due to the larger scale of proteins in the Human dataset, we have made modifications to the original backbone by introducing serialization to alleviate the memory requirements.
+   :bulb: Additionally, due to the larger scale of proteins in the Human dataset, we have made modifications to the original architecture to alleviate the memory requirements.
 For detailed changes, please refer to the file  `HGCN_for_CPI.py`.

 * ### Predicting
-   If you don't want to retrain the model, we provide pre-trained model parameters as shown below.
+   If you don't want to re-train the model, we provide pre-trained model parameters as shown below.
 You can download these model parameter files and place them in the "results/dataset_name/" directory.
 <a name="pretrained-models"></a>

    | Datasets | Pre-trained models          | Description |